 The Transportation Industry is Transforming Faster than Ever

 A book from CU professor Karen Levy explores the world of trucks and truckers in the modern US.
-Most people outside of trucking and logistics think of truckers as tough, independent, free spirits that roam the country.
+Most people outside of trucking and logistics think of truckers as tough, independent, free spirits who roam the country.
 Driving huge rigs delivering our food and everything we buy in stores.

 The legend remains partly true; most truckers like to preserve the image of road cowboys dodging smokies.
 However, as Professor Levy outlines in her research, modern reality is highly driven by technology.